Do you experience gaslighting in your workplace?

 8. You feel like you’re constantly being watched or monitored by your boss or colleagues, and you’re always on edge, afraid of saying or doing the wrong thing.

 If any of these situations sound familiar, you may be experiencing gaslighting at work.
-But there are steps you can take to address this toxic behavior and protect yourself from further harm.
+But don’t you worry, there are some good strategies that help you to know how to recover from gaslighting at work.

 1. Know that it really is gaslighting

 As we’ve already discussed, it might be difficult to discern if you’re actually being gaslighted.
 Sometimes all you have to cope with is an unkind or arrogant coworker or manager.
 First you need to identify the gaslighting behaviour.